bencyna/ReferenceConverter/README.md

 - [Questions](#questions)

 ## Description:
-Useful way to convert your referecnes into a nicely formatted object, starting with AGLC4 for law
+Useful way to convert your referecnes into a nicely formatted object, starting with AGLC4 for law.
+This project focuses on OOP design priniciples to ensure readbility and reuseability of code.

 ## Installation: